jarvis1704/aboutme-BiprangshuDas/README.md

 - Responsive design that works on both desktop and mobile devices.
 - Personal introduction and contact information.
-- Background image that covers the entire screen.
+- Background image that covers the entire screen and is web developer friendly.

 ## License